stevesea/Adventuresmith/README.md

 ![alt text](https://github.com/stevesea/Adventuresmith/raw/master/docs/images/asthmatic_half_orc_bandit.png "sample NPC")

-... what could be finer than an asthmatic half-orc bandit, laying a trap.
+... would you have come up with an asthmatic half-orc bandit, laying a trap?

 I'm not planning to turn this into a general-purpose random table engine.
 But, I am interested in complicated random generation involving multiple dice, interrelated